 The School fees provide for teaching and curriculum costs, including an iPad for school and home learning.
 There are a few exceptions such as public examination entries and school trips.
 In the Senior Divisions, there is an extended School day (with provision from 8.00am – 6.00pm) and an extensive extra-curricular programme of clubs and activities*, a New Hall study journal, membership of the Independent Schools’ Careers Organisation and the School Sports Centre (including tennis courts and the indoor swimming pool which parents and siblings may also join at a subsidised rate).

 In the Preparatory Divisions there is an extensive co-curricular programme of clubs and activities* and After School Care (provision till 5.00pm) are all included.
 All pupils are provided with an i-pad from Year 3.

 The School offers a variety of freshly prepared lunches for students to purchase.
 All boarders’ meals are included within the fee.
-For details of English as an Additional Language charges for international students studying in the Sixth Form please contact Mr Paul Bray, Director of Studies via [email protected]
+For details of English as an Additional Language charges for international students studying in the Sixth Form please contact Dr Paul Tiffen, Vice Principal via [email protected]

 New Hall School Nursery offers a standard day between 8.00am – 6.00pm, with extended provision* available from 7.30am – 6.30pm.
 All meals and snacks are freshly prepared and included with the fee.

 * Some co-curricular clubs and extended activities may incur an additional charge.

 I have heard that there are waiting lists at New Hall.
 How might this affect my child's application?

 There are waiting lists at New Hall, so it is best to register your child at the earliest opportunity.
 Some parents choose to register their child from birth.
 Students who are placed on a waiting list will be considered in accordance with our admissions policy.